oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ![ss1](./images/spfile.png)

-4. Ensure System time of Source Database, Target Database and ZDM host are in sync.
+**4. Ensure System time of Source Database, Target Database and ZDM host are in sync.**

    Type "date" across Source Database , Target Database and ZDM host simultaneously and see whether they show the same time.